Updated: Jul 18

 Giethoorn is a Dutch town, in the province of Overijssel, home to no more than 3,000 people.
 Now, if you're into big, vibrant and hectic cities like London, Paris or Berlin, then it won't be the one for you.
 However, if you love venturing around small, almost unknown towns that meet you with surprises every time you turn a corner, then Giethoorn is absolutely worth your time.

-Let us tell you a little about the town and why it's one of Europe's best hidden gems.
+Let us tell you why it's one of Europe's best hidden gems and why you should visit Giethoorn as soon as you get the chance.

 Giethoorn Netherlands Guide